 Current and proposed due diligence processes for modern slavery and human trafficking

-We also propose to update our supplier terms and conditions to require compliance with the Modern Slavery Act and to permit periodic and targeted audits of suppliers in this regard using a risk-based approach.
+Our supplier terms and conditions require compliance with the Modern Slavery Act and permit periodic and targeted reviews or audits of suppliers in this regard, and we continue to explore options to undertake such reviews using a risk-based approach.

 Our effectiveness in combating slavery and human trafficking

-We understand that the risks of modern slavery and human trafficking are growing, and we will continue our approach to mitigating this risk in the year ahead.
+We understand that the risks of modern slavery and human trafficking are growing, and we will continue to monitor our approach to mitigating this risk in the year ahead.